bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 7. Once your application is approved, check your email for your Partner ID.

 Once approved, you will receive one or more emails listing your partner credentials and next steps.
-Your **partner ID** will be required to submit your app for App Marketplace consideration.
-If you do not receive these credentials by email, please contact <a href="mailto:appstore@bigcommerce.com">appstore@bigcommerce.com</a>.
+Your **Partner ID** will be required to submit your app for App Marketplace consideration.
+If you do not receive these credentials by email, please contact [appstore@bigcommerce.com](mailto:appstore@bigcommerce.com).

 ## Getting a sandbox store